infinity0/msg-notes/causal/04-state.rst

     but it's not a *necessary* property.
 It has no effect on our derivation of the general merge algorithm, nor any other results here.

-    State-based CRDTs do mandate this because their systems can't deduplicate identical events received more than once.
-We *can* do this though - and it's a necessary aspect of protecting against replay attacks.
+    :ref:`State-based CRDTs <comparison-vs-crdts>` *do* require this, because their systems can't deduplicate identical events received more than once.
+    We *can* do this - it's necessary, to protect against replay attacks.

 Other topics
 ============